jenkinsci/electricflow-plugin/README.md

 Updated "CloudBees Flow - Create and Deploy Application from Deployment Package"
   - Added pipeline compatibility
   - Fixed support of running on agents
-  - Added link to CloubBees Flow job within summary of a build
+  - Added link to CloudBees Flow job within summary of a build

 Added pipeline function aliases for all post build actions.